Monroe Piercings: Guide & Images

 Don’t worry if there is a small amount of blood during or after the procedure as this is again, very normal and the bleeding should stop after a very short while.

 Finally, remember that everybody’s pain thresholds are different.
 Don’t be put off if somebody you know has had the procedure done previously and has said it’s excruciating.
-To another person, the exact same procedure may not hurt for them in the slightest!
-Therefore try not to be put off by others and remember how quickly the whole experience will be over.
+To another person, the exact same procedure may not hurt them in the slightest!

 How Much Does A Monroe Piercing Cost?